By entering your email address you agree to receive emails from Cottontailclub. We'll respect your privacy and you can unsubscribe at any time.

 Pineapples are filled to the brim with highly healthy vitamins & nutrients.
 However, they have too much sugar per g to be considered a regular dietary choice.

-Your rabbit technically can eat Pineapple skin and leaves but it is HIGHLY recommended you don’t feed them this as it can be hard to chew and may lead to choking as well as being incredibly hard for your rabbit to digest.
+Your rabbit technically can eat Pineapple skin and leaves, but it is HIGHLY recommended you don’t feed them this as it can be hard to chew and may lead to choking and being incredibly hard for your rabbit to digest.

-Due to this, eating Pineapple skin can result in irritating your rabbits mouth and gut, which can result in a lack of eating normally and potential GI Stasis.
+Due to this, eating Pineapple skin can irritate your rabbit’s mouth and gut, resulting in a lack of eating normally and potential GI Stasis.